School of Mathematical Sciences

 Further Maths Methods for Data Science

-Apprentices will consolidate core mathematical topics in the differential and integral calculus of a function of single variable.
+Apprentices consolidate core mathematical topics in the differential and integral calculus of a function of single variable.
 The module will extend basic theory to more advanced topics in the calculus of several variables to model real world scenarios that are multi-dimensional.

 Introduction to Software Development for Data Science

-Using real-world datasets, standard software packages and data visualisation techniques, apprentices will learn how to organise and analyse data to answer questions about the world, as well as develop an appreciation of user needs surrounding data systems.
+Using real-world datasets, standard software packages and data visualisation techniques, apprentices learn how to organise and analyse data to answer questions about the world, as well as develop an appreciation of user needs surrounding data systems.

-Assessment blocks
+Assessment modules

-Software Portfolio Assessment
+Software Portfolio Assessment (40 credits)

-This assessment covers a progressive series of data science problems that require learners to implement software solutions.
+This assessment covers a progressive series of data science problems that require apprentices to implement software solutions.
 It gives apprentices the opportunity to draw on the teaching and formative activities to demonstrate their knowledge and develop their data science solutions skills.

-Fundamental Skills Assessment
+Fundamental Skills Assessment (20 credits)

-This assessment addresses all KSBs across the curriculum to identify evidence of apprentices’ learning from their first year on programme.
+This assessment addresses all knowledge, skills and behaviours (KSBs) across the curriculum to identify evidence of apprentices’ learning from their first year on programme.
 It will assess their ability to analyse and reflect on their learning, to recognise and evaluate their own progress, and to present evidence of their achievement relevant to their employer demands.

-Data Analysis Portfolio
+Data Analysis Portfolio (40 credits)

-Synoptic Data Science Assessment 1
+Synoptic Data Science Assessment 1 (20 credits)

-This assessment will help learners remember consolidated knowledge from their first year of learning.
+In this assessment, apprentoces consolidate knowledge from their first year of learning.

 Statistical Models and Methods